U.S. airlines grapple with Omicron-related disruptions on last day of the year | Business

 Thousands of flights within the United States and internationally were delayed or canceled on Friday, adding to the travel disruptions during the holiday week due to adverse weather and rising cases of the Omicron coronavirus variant https://www.reuters.com/world/us/experts-warn-omicron-blizzard-disrupt-us-next-month-2021-12-30.

 Thousands of flights within the United States and internationally were delayed or canceled on Friday, adding to the travel disruptions during the holiday week due to adverse weather and rising cases of the Omicron coronavirus variant https://www.reuters.com/world/us/experts-warn-omicron-blizzard-disrupt-us-next-month-2021-12-30.
-Over 2,600 flights were canceled globally as of early Friday, including over 1,200 flights within the United States or entering or departing it, according to a running tally on flight-tracking website FlightAware.com.
-There were over 4,900 global flight delays in total.
+Over 2,800 flights were canceled globally as of Friday noon eastern time, including over 1,400 flights within the United States or entering or departing it, according to a running tally on flight-tracking website FlightAware.com.
+There were over 6,500 global flight delays in total.

 The Christmas holidays are typically a peak time for air travel, but the rapid spread of the highly transmissible Omicron variant has led to a sharp increase in COVID-19 infections, forcing airlines to cancel flights as pilots and crew need to be quarantined.
 The sudden arrival of Omicron has brought record-setting case counts to countries around the world.
 Transportation agencies across the United States are suspending or reducing service due to COVID-19 staff shortages as the Omicron variant surges nationwide.